njchoma/DGAPN/README.md

 # Distilled Graph Attention Policy Network

 This repository is the official implementation of Distilled Graph Attention Policy Network (DGAPN) in the paper [**Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery**](http://arxiv.org/abs/2106.02190).
+The implementation of Spatial Graph Attention Network (sGAT) submodule can be found [here](https://github.com/yulun-rayn/sGAT).

 ## Requirements